The Textless NLP project

 8. Textually Pretrained Speech Language Models [demo, paper, code].

-9. SPIRIT-LM: Interleaved Spoken and Written Language Model: [demo, paper].
+9. Spirit LM: Interleaved Spoken and Written Language Model: [demo, paper, code].

 Why it matters